cubedtear/jcubit/README.md

 Using it
 --------------

-This library is released under the terms of the Apache license v2, a quite permisive open source license.
+This library is released under the terms of the [Apache License v2](http://choosealicense.com/licenses/apache/), a quite permisive open source license.

 Hey, you have a bug / this can be done better
 -----------------------